nabla-c0d3/sslyze/README.md

 Then, the command line tool can be used to scan servers:

     python sslyze_cli.py --regular www.yahoo.com:443 www.google.com

+On Linux, the `python-devel` package needs to be installed first so that the nassl C extension can be compiled:

+    sudo apt-get install python-devel

 SSLyze has been tested on the following platforms: Windows 7 (32 and 64 bits), Debian 7 (32 and 64 bits), OS X El Capitan.

 Usage as a library
 ------------------